jamesjmtaylor/jamesjmtaylor.github.io/_posts/2025-05-06-rooting-android.md

 B: Assorted Commands to verify the next step(s) are ready
 C. rootAVD

-If you haven't already, download Magisk and rootAVD from the begining of this post.
+If you haven't already, download Magisk and rootAVD as seen above.
 Unzip the rootAVD .zip file.
 Relocate the folder to a more permanent location if desired.
 From Terminal A or B, run the command "emulator -list-avds".
 You should see the names of all the emulators you've created in Android Studio:

 ![Step 2](/assets/root2.png)